rafa-mori/timecraft/CONTRIBUTING.md

 ## License

-By contributing to TimeCraft, you agree that your contributions will be licensed under the [MIT License](LICENSE).
+By contributing to TimeCraft AI, you agree that your contributions will be licensed under the [MIT License](LICENSE).

 ---

-Thank you for contributing to TimeCraft!
+Thank you for contributing to TimeCraft AI!
 Your efforts help make this project better for everyone.